Hacker attack on Italy after Meloni’s visit to Kiev: government sites, businesses, carabinieri and banks hit-breakinglatest.news-Breaking Latest News

 NoName 057(16) is among the most active Russian groups in the cyber warfare alongside the kinetic conflict in Ukraine.
 The group was created a year ago, in March 2022, shortly after the entry of Russian tanks into the territory of Kiev.
 He immediately became the protagonist of a series of attacks against government entities and critical infrastructure in Ukraine and in the countries that support it.
 In particular Poland, Lithuania, Latvia, Estonia, Slovakia, Norway and Finland.

 It is the first time that these attackers have targeted Italy.
 Even if it is not the first time that Italy has been hit by pro-Russian hacker groups.
-Last year, in April, the Killnet group (this too would be close to the Russian foreign secret services) brought down the Senate, Defense and Foreign Affairs website with an attack similar to the one carried out today by No name.
+Last year, in April, the Killnet group (which is also close to the Russian foreign secret services) brought down the Senate, Defense and Foreign Affairs website with an attack similar to the one carried out today by No name.
 Even if, the experts explain, it is less complicated to manage.